-The behavior support plan is determined and written by the behavioral consultant with input from the participant's team and incorporated into the participant's person-centered service plan.
+The behavior support plan is determined and written by the participant's team.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service: Limitations are for the development and the evaluation of the plan and training of the primary caregiver.
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+Limitations are for the development and the evaluation of the plan and training of the primary caregiver.
 Behavioral Consultation does not include implementation of the plan by the behavior consultants and training of staff.